Herring-UGAECSE-2920-S22/Class-Instructions/Deliverables/setup/working_on_pi.md

 In either case, you should regularly back up your work using Git and Github so you and your teammates can stay up to date on the progress of your project.

 ## Connecting to PAWS secure from Raspberry Pi
 Using a University Wifi with a raspberry pi isn't always possible due to its SSO secure login.
 [Here](https://raspberrypi.stackexchange.com/questions/60492/how-do-i-connect-to-wifi-when-it-is-grayed-out) are some resources to work around this.
-Another option is to use a personal hotspot if the resources do not work for you.
+Another option is to use a personal hotspot or an ethernet cord if the resources do not work for you.
 There are mutliple ways to solve this problem so you can try different things.

 ## Working Directly on the Pi (SSH/SSHFS, VNC, and MobaXterm)